-Carol and Ray are a couple who have been dedicated to SJK and also teach the Thursday & Saturday classes.
+Carol and Ray are a couple who have been dedicated to SJK and teach the Saturday classes.

 Ray is a 3rd Dan Black Belt and has been teaching for many many years for the School of Japanese Karate.
 Although he follows Sensei David’s strict Shotokan style he also adds his own interesting variations to the classes.

 Carol is a 2nd Dan Black Belt and had a period of time off to bring up her daughter but returned to assist Sensei David with admin.

 Andy Is relatively new to SJK as part of the teaching team, he has trained with SJK for a few years and has achieved his black belt with us too.
 He is DBS checked and is an insured instructor, he derives great satisfaction from, and is dedicated to helping both adults and children reach their full potential.